tinkersmith-no/ifc-ha/README.md

 # ifc-ha
 Custom integration to show IFC - International Fixed Calendar - in your HA dashboard

-Adding it is done via configuration.yaml, and is as  simple as:
-# International Fixed Calendar
-sensor:
-  - platform: ifc
+Download folder and placce it under custom_components Has to be added in configuration.yaml as a new sensor, platform: ifc